j19sch/j19sch.github.io/posts/2015/20150201-test-case-epistemological-deconstruction.md

 ---

-*This post was originally published [here](https://testingcurve.wordpress.com/2015/02/01/the-test-case-an-epistemological-deconstruction/).*
+*This post was originally published on my old blog.*